HUCKLEBERRY RAKES

 Let's go over why our huckleberry rakes BEAT OUT the rest of the competition, hands down!:

-• With an extremely light weight of 14.1 ounces (only 10.6 ounces for the plastic tine version), the average person could pick for hours with no or little wrist soreness.
+- With an extremely light weight of 14.1 ounces, the average person could pick for hours with no or little wrist soreness.
 Tied for lightest weight, due to construction materials and design, of all the rakes.
-(And actually, the new plastic tine version IS the lightest of all the models tested!)

-• Several of the huckleberry rakes did not offer much of a "well" or reservoir -- used for holding huckleberries inside the picker, until you dump the load into a larger container.
+- Several of the huckleberry rakes did not offer much of a “well” or reservoir — used for holding huckleberries inside the picker, until you dump the load into a larger container.
 For others (including one model, where a coffee can was the primary foundation), the well was WAY too big to be practical.
-Huckleberries add a lot of weight - about 4 or 5 ounces per cup - and really slow down your wrist motion as the rake fills.
-This is the "Goldilocks" feature of THE models we offer you... the reservoir size is "Just Right!"
-After 2 to 4 cups of huckleberries (which doubles the weight of the tool in your hand), you are "full" and need to invert and pour into your larger "holding" container.
-(And as a bonus to your purchase, we will recommend a specific type of field container perfectly designed for dumping huckleberries into!
-You will find the info on a web site, listed on the side of your rake, when it arrives!)
+Huckleberries add a lot of weight – about 4 or 5 ounces per cup – and really slow down your wrist motion as the rake fills.
+This is the “Goldilocks” feature of THE models we offer you… the reservoir size is “Just Right!”
+After 2 to 4 cups of huckleberries (which doubles the weight of the tool in your hand), you are “full” and need to invert and pour into your larger “holding” container.

 STILL MORE 'HUCKLEBERRY RAKE' FEATURES!

-• As you may have asked yourself by now... what happens to the berries already IN your huckleberry tool reservoir, when you are raking back and forth?
+- As you may have asked yourself by now… what happens to the berries already IN your huckleberry tool reservoir, when you are raking back and forth?
 Do the berries roll back out?
-Again, some of the rakes DO, and some do NOT, offer an "anti-backwash" feature.
-Usually this is a "mini-wall" located just a little ways behind the front tips of the teeth or tines, and coming half-way across the opening into the well, and angled back to allow huckleberries to roll in... but not out.
+Again, some of the rakes DO, and some do NOT, offer an “anti-backwash” feature.
+Usually this is a “mini-wall” located just a little ways behind the teeth or tines, and coming half-way up the opening into the well, and angled back to allow huckleberries to roll in… but not out.
 And of course, THE huckleberry rakes featured on this page, offer that cool feature.

 So, we bring you THE PERFECT RAKE, eh?